 - Assemble the salad: Add all of the ingredients for the salad, including the grilled corn, to a large bowl.
-Toss to combine and season with salt and pepper.
-Drizzle with dressing and enjoy!
+Season with salt and pepper, then toss to combine.

-- If you want to make this Avocado & Corn BLT Salad even easier, you can absolutely use canned corn instead of fresh corn on the cob.
+- Canned Corn: If you want to make this Avocado & Corn BLT Salad even easier, you can absolutely use canned corn instead of fresh corn on the cob.
 If you prefer to use corn on the cob, but do not feel like grilling it, you can also boil it or oven roast it.
-I have included directions below.
+Here's how:

 - If you prefer a spicier dressing, leave some or all of the seeds and ribs in the jalapeno.
 The spiciness of a jalapeno comes from the seeds and the ribs, so if you prefer a mildly spicy dressing, remove some of the seeds and ribs.
 For a spicy dressing, leave all the seeds and ribs intact.